jkallini/Instagram/README.md

 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ ] User can like a post and see number of likes for each post in the post details screen.
 - [ ] Create a custom Camera View on your phone.
-- [x] Run your app on your phone and use the camera to take the photo
+- [x] Run your app on your phone and use the camera to take the photo.

 The following **additional** features are implemented: